wpmudev/shared-ui-react/packages/react-accordion/README.md

 ### Color

 This property takes sui styling as a key and can be left out.
-Example: `color: "sui-error",`
+Example: `color: 'sui-error',`

 ### Header